codesandbox/codesandbox-client/packages/homepage/content/articles/templates.md

 date: 07/02/2019
 ---

 Today we're excited to launch a new feature that we believe will speed up your prototyping workflow here in CodeSandbox!
-Say hello to Templates!
+Say hello to templates!

 ## **What are Templates?**